eflautt/ga-data-science/lessons/lesson-3/readme.md

 #### Codealong Part 3
-To calculate the SD in pandas you have a couple of methods either the std or describe.
+To calculate the variance and SD in pandas.

 	Methods include:
 		.std() - Compute Standard Deviation